gohypergiant/redux-generators/readme.md

 ![File Structure 1](http://bpxl-labs.github.io/redux-handbook/sections/images/folder-layout-bad.png)

 Redux Generators gives you the ability to create both individual files and entire folders with a single command.
-The layout and content of these generated files were designed with scalability in mind:
+The layout and content of these generated files are designed with scalability in mind:

 ![File Structure 2](http://bpxl-labs.github.io/redux-handbook/sections/images/folder-layout-good.png)